WM P82: WM P83/P83B

-The P83 was a development of the P82, used by Welter Racing in the Le Mans 24 Hours between 1983 to 1986.
+The P83 was a development of the P82, used by Welter Racing in the Le Mans 24 Hours between 1983 and 1986.

 The WM P83 was developed by Welter in 1983 so that the prototype could take part in the 24 Hours of Le Mans that same year.
 The chassis was already based on the monocoque construction and the body was pulled down well over the rear wheels, a typical feature of Welter racing cars.
 Gérard Welter, who worked as an aerodynamicist and vehicle designer at Peugeot, was able to draw on wind tunnel tests.
 A powerful rear wing provided the necessary contact pressure on the rear axle.
 The P83 was powered by a 2.8-liter 6-cylinder Peugeot turbo engine that delivered almost 420 hp.

 Two cars were used in Le Mans, which finished 17th and 18th in practice.
 The car with starting number 9 was occupied by the Belgian Didier Theys and in the car with number 10 alongside Pascal Fabre – who drove for AGS in Formula 1 in 1987 – was Welter regular driver Roger Dorchy.
 For the Theys car, the race came to an end after 102 laps had been driven.
 The Peugeot engine had run so hot that it would not start after a pit stop.
 The team also had to struggle with an overheated engine in the second car, but after a few unscheduled pit stops the team finished 16th overall.

 In 1984 the vehicles were revised and used until 1986 as P83B in Le Mans.
 The rear end became wider while keeping the rear wheel covers.
 In the 1984 24-hour race, Roger Dorchy surprisingly took the lead from eighth place on the grid.
 It was the first time a welter racer had held the lead at Le Mans.
 However, it only took one lap before Dorchy was relegated from first place.
 In 1984 both vehicles failed.
 In 1985, the number 42 car - also driven by former Le Mans winner Jean Rondeau - finished 17th overall, while the second car was disqualified and the third car had an accident.

 1986 was the last Le Mans year for the P83.
 At the same time, the P86 was already used and the P83 was therefore no longer developed, which was also reflected in the disappointing 34th starting position.
 The trio Roger Dorchy/Claude Haldi/Pascal Pessiot finished in twelfth place overall at the end of the race.